tomaustin700/MVVMCommandAnalytics/README.md

-# WPF-Mvvm-Base
+# NoteBinder
-A simple WPF Mvvm example
+A very simple text editor akin to Windows Notepad but with tabs.
+Built using WPF using MVVM and Prism.